What to see in Cap de Creus Natural Park in Catalonia, Spain

 Between Barcelona and Cadaqués (via Port de la Selva), buses run two to three times a day.
 The bus ride takes about 2 ½ hours and is usually operated by Moventis.
 You can book tickets either locally (Barcelona Estació del Nord) or via Sarfa/Moventis.

-From Cadaqués, you can visit Cap de Creus by cab (about 20 minutes drive).
+From Cadaqués, you can visit Cap de Creus by cab (about a 20-minute drive).

 From Girona to Cadaqués by bus